awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

  For single\-instance environments, choose a **Deployment policy** to configure how to deploy new application versions and changes to the software configuration for instances\. **All at once** completes deployments as quickly as possible, but can result in downtime\. **Immutable** deployments ensure the new instance passes health checks before switching over to the new version; otherwise, the old version remains untouched\.
 See [Deployment Policies and Settings](using-features.rolling-version-deploy.md) for more information\.

-For load\-balanced environments, choose a **Deployment policy** to configure how to deploy new application versions and changes to the software configuration for instances\. **All at once** completes deployments as quickly as possible, but can result in downtime\.
+For load balanced environments, choose a **Deployment policy** to configure how to deploy new application versions and changes to the software configuration for instances\. **All at once** completes deployments as quickly as possible, but can result in downtime\.
 Rolling deployments ensure that some instances remain in service during the entire deployment process\.
 See [Deployment Policies and Settings](using-features.rolling-version-deploy.md) for more information\.

 ![\[Application deployments section in the Modify rolling updates and deployments configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-rolling.png)
 + **Deployment policy** – **Rolling** deployments take one batch of instances out of service at a time to deploy a new version\. **Rolling with additional batch** launches a new batch first to ensure that capacity is not affected during the deployment\. **Immutable** performs an [immutable update](environmentmgmt-updates-immutable.md) when you deploy\.